Robert Vaughn: Education

 Vaughn attended Lowell Elementary, Jordan Junior High School and North High School in Minneapolis, graduating in 1950.
 Nicknamed "Nobby", Vaughn's activity in high school included the Polaris Weekly school newspaper, the student council and various sports, including being named captain of the cross-country team.

 After high school, he enrolled in the University of Minnesota as a journalism major.
 However, he dropped out after a year and moved to Los Angeles with his mother.

 He studied theater arts at Los Angeles City College in 1956 and transferred to Los Angeles State College of Applied Arts and Sciences earning a master's degree in theater in 1960.

 Doctoral thesis published as a book

-Vaughn earned a PhD in communication from the University of Southern California in 1970.
-His doctoral dissertation "The Influence of the House Committee on Un-American Activities on the American Theater 1938–58" was an appraisal of the effect the committee's activities had on American theater.
+Vaughn earned a PhD in communications from the University of Southern California in 1970.
+His doctoral dissertation, titled "The Influence of the House Committee on Un-American Activities on the American Theater 1938–58", was an appraisal of the effect the committee's activities had on American theater.
 Vaughn's original research included data from questionnaires and interviews he conducted with witnesses who had been labeled "uncooperative" by the House Un-American Activities Committee.

 In 1972, he published his dissertation as a book titled Only Victims: A Study of Show Business Blacklisting.
 Kirkus Reviews lists the book as "the most complete and intelligent treatment of the virulent practice of blacklisting now available".
 Still in print, the book is regularly assigned to law students.